 All Special Constables must successfully complete training courses before being posted to a Police Station to work as part of a response team.
+Our Training department are currently reviewing the Special Constable training programme, but we will update candidates as and when any changes are made.

 During the initial training the Student Officer Learning Assessment Portfolio (SOLAP) will be introduced, this is a comprehensive portfolio that quantifies the learning and skills of a student officer.